Travel in Austria

 As early as the 18th century, there was an active market in the area where the Naschmarkt is now located.
 At that time, it was a market for dairy products, and farmers from the villages around Vienna would come to sell and trade milk and its products.

 The original name of the market was Kärntnertormarkt due to its proximity to the bridge called Kärntnertor.
-At the beginning of the 19th century, its name was changed to the Asch (Ash) Market, and only at the beginning of the 20th century was its name changed to the “snack market” or, in German, Naschmarkt.
+At the beginning of the 19th century, the market became the Asch (Ash) Market, and at the beginning of the 20th century, it became the ‘snack market,’ or, in German, Naschmarkt.
 The name of the market is probably a distortion of the name Asch Market, but it certainly reflects its essence and therefore became its official name.

-The Vienna River once flowed where the market is today.
-Over 110 years ago, the river was dried up in this area, and a spacious street was built on it.
-The new space led to the rapid development of the market, and many stalls were added.
+The Vienna River once ran where the market stands today.
+Over 110 years ago, it was dried up and a street was built, spurring the market’s growth.

-In the 18th and 19th centuries, the market stalls were temporary, and only at the beginning of the 20th century were permanent stalls built for the vendors.
-In 1980, the market underwent an upgrade and improvement to the existing stalls, but most of the old structures were preserved.
-Between 2010 and 2015, extensive renovations were carried out in the market, and it underwent a serious modernization.
+In the 18th and 19th centuries, the market stalls remained temporary, and only at the beginning of the 20th century did vendors receive permanent stalls.
+In 1980, the market upgraded and improved the existing stalls, while preserving most of the old structures.
+Between 2010 and 2015, the market underwent extensive renovations and serious modernization.

 Today, the market consists of three parallel rows of stalls.
 The outer row, closer to the street, is reserved for restaurants and bars, and the two inner rows for other stalls.